aws-deadline/deadline-cloud-worker-agent/docs/dev/architecture.md

 7. **Session Action Thread**:
    - Created when starting a session action
    - Launches the subprocess for the session action
-   - Monitors the subprocess execution
+   - Monitors the running subprocess
    - Forwards standard output from the subprocess to Python logging events
    - Captures OpenJobDescription standard output protocol events